aviwatgure/Power_BI_Pizza_Sales_Analysis/README.md

 ## PROBLEM STATEMENT

 The Pizza Sales Analysis Project aims to analyze key performance indicators (KPIs) and visualize critical aspects of pizza sales data to gain comprehensive insights into business performance.
 By leveraging Power BI, we seek to identify trends, patterns, and areas for improvement across various dimensions of sales data.

-Specifically, we aim to:
+## DATA SOURCE
+This is dami data. <br>
+Format of file is csv file cantain 48,620 rows and 15 colums

+## VISUALIZATION & ANALYSIS

+### STEP 1

+First we study the data properly by give a sufficient time on dataset.

+### STEP 2

+Than we calculat KPIs

-### Calculate Key Performance Indicators (KPIs):
+#### Calculate Key Performance Indicators (KPIs):

 -Total Revenue <br>
 -Average Order Value (AOV) <br>